mroth/portfolio/_posts/2014-07-10-emojidoll.md

 Each doll is unique and tied to the requesting user's Twitter account, with over 15.6 million different possibilities.

-It was enthusiastically interacted with by tens of thousands of Twitter users, and even inspired some fan art.

 Featured in _Time Magazine_, _Daily Dot_ and _Bustle_.